Sagnik-Nandy/OrchAMP/README.md

 The prediction sets are visualized against the UMAP of the reference atlas through 500 points randomly sampled from them.

 To reproduce our results, you can run the Jupyter notebook `tea_seq_prediction.ipynb`.
-To reproduce Figure 2 from our paper, execute the R script `tea_seq_prediction_plotting.R` located in the `Codes` folder.
+To reproduce Figure 2 from our paper, execute the R script `tea_seq_prediction_plotting.R` located in the `Code` folder.